ssrujanaa/Cat-and-dog-classification-workflow/README.md

     - This is required to install all needed dependencies.
 3. run notebook of your choice.
 4. The workflow is in the `.ipynb` file called `workflow.ipynb`.

+# Pegasus Workflow to Classify Cats and Dogs
+Detailed walk through steps of training a VGG16 architecture.